 Other virtual event and party ideas

-Here are some additional virtual party ideas or virtual event possibilities.
+Here are some additional virtual party ideas or event possibilities.
 You can also get creative and come up with unique ideas on your own!

 - Have an online game show party